miklevin/MikeLev.in/_posts/2025-03-14-nixos-upgrade-ollama.md

 And so today, that's what I did.
 But as I started this article out stating, a NixOS update where you also upgrade all your software is like building your system from scratch.
-So just to go from Ollama 0.5.13 to Ollama 0.6.0 (to run Gemma 3), I was able to write this whole article waiting for the build, haha!
+So just to go from Ollama 0.5.13 to Ollama 0.6.0 (to run Gemma 3), I was able to write this whole article waiting for the build, ahaha!

 ## To Reboot Or Not To Reboot?